tkmaile96/CS20240175_WFO2407_GroupC_Tirelo-Maile_DJS11/README.md

 ## 🧑 User Stories

-Please refer to the DJS rubric found in your dashboard spreadsheet for user stories and marking details.
+Please refer to the DJS rubric found in your dashboard spreadsheet for more detail.

 # CORE PROJECT REQUIREMENTS ✅